princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 To render the 3D model, first create a cuda proejct in Nsight and put everything in cuda-render/render folder to the created project and compile.
 To successfully run the code, modify the folder path and data saving path in [main.cpp](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/main.cpp#L32).
 We provide a bunny model for test.

-### Render Settings
+### Rendering Settings

 1) Change 3D model location and scale.
-We change model size in two places.
-When we load a 3D model, we will normalize it by moving it to origin and loading with specific scale.
+We change the model size in two places.
+When we load a 3D model, we normalize it by moving it to the origin and load with a specific scale.
 The code can be modified [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_4_loaddata.cpp#L337).
-Nest, when we render model, we could change the model location and rotation [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L361).
+Next, when we render the model, we may change the model location and rotation [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L361).

 2) 3D model normal.
 For the bunny model, we use point normals.
-We emperically find it is better to use face normal for shapenet data.
-Please change it [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_4_loaddata.cpp#L464).
+We emperically find tht it is better to use face normals for ShapeNet data set.
+You can change it [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_4_loaddata.cpp#L464).

 3) Confocal/Non-confocal renderings.
-Our renderings supports both confocal and non-confocal settings.
-One can change it [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L613), hwere conf=0 means non-confocal while conf=1 means confocal.
+Our rendering algorithm supports both confocal and non-confocal settings.
+One can change it [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L613), where conf=0 means non-confocal and conf=1 means confocal.

 4) Specular rendering.
-Our renderings supports both diffuse and specular materials.
-To render a specular object(metal material), change the switch [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L693).
+Our rendering algorithm supports both diffuse and specular materials.
+To render a specular object (metal material), change the switch [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L693).

-5) video conversion.
-To convert rendered hdrfile to a video, we provide a scripts in cuda-render/conversion.
-Please change the render folder [here](https://github.com/wenzhengchen/Learned-Feature-Embeddings-for-Non-Line-of-Sight-Imaging-and-Recognition/blob/dc12a8c907c7cd6392b7d3a0717ce650b07930fb/cuda-render/conversion/preprocess_hdr2video.py#L284) then run the python scrips.
-It will generate a video which is much smaller and easier to load in traning a deep leaning model.
+5) Video conversion.
+To convert a rendered hdrfile to a video, we provide a script in cuda-render/conversion.
+Please change the render folder [here](https://github.com/wenzhengchen/Learned-Feature-Embeddings-for-Non-Line-of-Sight-Imaging-and-Recognition/blob/dc12a8c907c7cd6392b7d3a0717ce650b07930fb/cuda-render/conversion/preprocess_hdr2video.py#L284) then run the python script.
+It will generate a video which is of much smaller size and easier to load to train the deep leaning model.

 6) SPAD simulation.
 The rendered hdr file does not have any noise simulation.
-One can add simple gaussian noise in datalaoder, but we recommand to employ a computional method for spad simulation to synthesize noise.
-We adopt method from [here](https://graphics.unizar.es/data/spad/).
+One can add simple Gaussian noise in datalaoder, but we recommand to employ a computational method for spad simulation to synthesize noise.
+We adopt the method from [here](https://graphics.unizar.es/data/spad/).

 7) Rendered dataset.
-We provide a bike dataset with 3000 bike exmaples [here](https://drive.google.com/file/d/183VAD_wuVtwkyvfaBoguUHZgHu065BNW/view?usp=sharing).
+We provide a motorbike dataset with 3000 motorbike exmaples [here](https://drive.google.com/file/d/183VAD_wuVtwkyvfaBoguUHZgHu065BNW/view?usp=sharing).

-### Render Examples
+### Rendering Examples

 Non-confocal Rendering
 <table>